Our History

 The Community Spirit

-And it is unanimous, this oasis located at the crossroads of Williams and Napper roads in the Township of Hemmingford is a most pleasant place to spend a little time, whether it is picking blueberries and other varieties, learning how to eat well, learning about agroecology or taking the opportunity to take a dip in nature.
-La Ferme Giroflée is undoubtedly a haven of peace for all those looking to recharge their batteries during a sweet morning.
+And there’s no doubt that this oasis at the crossroads of Williams and Napper in Hemmingford is a great place to spend some time.
+Whether it is for picking blueberry or other varieties, learn to eat well, learn about agroecology or just to take a bath in nature.
+La Ferme Giroflée is definitely a haven of peace for all those looking to recharge their batteries even if it’s only for a sweet morning.